SerialLain3170/cyberia/README.md

 ## User Guide
 ### 0. Fill in textboxes
-To create playlists, you need to fill in two textboxes (One is not always needed because default number is already set) in advance.
+You need to fill in two textboxes (One is not always needed because default number is already set) in advance.

-- First textbox: you need to enter ID of each track or "random".
-ID is included in Spotify's URL of each track.
+- First textbox: ID of each track or "random"
+  - ID is included in Spotify's URL of each track.
-- Second textbox: the number represents the number of BGMs in playlist. default number is 50.
-Although you can change the number, you cannot set the number greater than 10000.
+- Second textbox: Number of BGMs in playlist.
+  - default number is 44.
+You cannot set the number greater than 10000.

 ### 1. Push the button
 After filling in textboxes, you need to `Create!` button.

 ### 2. Results
-- If you enter ID of your chosen song, Rikka redirects to the page of playlist named `{Name of your chosen song}RelatedSongs`.
+- If you enter ID of your chosen song, Cyberia redirects to the page of playlist named `{Name of your chosen song}RelatedSongs`.
-- If you enter "random", Rikka redirects to the page of playlist named `RandomlyChosenSongs`.
+- If you enter "random", Cyberia redirects to the page of playlist named `RandomlyChosenSongs`.